mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 - code style
 description: TODO
 date: '2020-10-07'
+hero_image: cover.png
+images:
+- code-review-love/og-cover.jpg
 ---

-The reviewer is only part of the equation.
-The author has a larger role in ensuring a productive review.
+Most discussion of code review best practices focuses on what the reviewer should do.
+But the reviewer is only part of the equation.
+The author has just as important a role in ensuring a productive review.
+This post discusses techniques for improving your code reviews when you're the author.

 By the end of this article, you're going to be so good at sending your code out for review that **your reviewer will fall in love with you**.